-And so where’s Bongo Mike?
-Well unfortunately, I’m recording this in September 2021, and the fact is that Bongo Mike passed away in June last year 2020.
+So where is Bongo Mike?
+Well I’m recording this in September 2021, and the sad fact is that Bongo Mike passed away in June last year 2020.